localstack/docs/content/en/getting-started/auth-token.md

 title: "Auth Token"
 weight: 20
 description: >
-  Configure your auth token to start LocalStack
+  Configure your Auth Token to start LocalStack
 ---

-LocalStack uses auth tokens to to authenticate users and to activate your LocalStack license.
+## Introduction

+The Auth Token is a personal identifier used for user authentication outside the LocalStack Web Application, particularly in conjunction with the LocalStack core cloud emulator.
+Its primary functions are to retrieve the user's license and enable access to advanced features, effectively replacing the older developer API keys.

-You can find your auth token on the [Getting Started page in the web app](https://app.localstack.cloud/getting-started) or on the [Auth Token page](https://app.localstack.cloud/workspace/auth-token)
+The Auth Token remains unchanged unless manually rotated by the user, regardless of any license assignment changes.
+You can locate your Auth Token on the [Getting Started page](https://app.localstack.cloud/getting-started) or the [Auth Token page](https://app.localstack.cloud/workspace/auth-token) in the web app.

 ## Managing your License

-To get started, you need to have a LocalStack license.
-If you don't have one, you can [sign up for a free trial](https://localstack.cloud/pricing/) without any credit card required.
-The free trial will last 14 days, and you can use it to test all the features of LocalStack.
+To begin using LocalStack, a license is required.
+If you don't already have a license, you can opt for a free 14-day trial by [signing up here](https://localstack.cloud/pricing/), with no credit card required.
+This trial allows full access to all LocalStack features.

-You can assign licenses to users on the [Users & Licenses](https://app.localstack.cloud/workspace/members) page or you can check your assigned license on the [My License](https://app.localstack.cloud/workspace/my-license) page.
+For license management, assign licenses to users via the [Users & Licenses page](https://app.localstack.cloud/workspace/members).
+To view your own assigned license, visit the [My License page](https://app.localstack.cloud/workspace/my-license).

 {{< alert title="Important" color="danger" >}}
-- Avoid sharing your auth token with anyone.
-Ensure that you do not commit it to any source code management systems (like Git repositories).
+-   It's crucial to keep your Auth Token confidential.
+Do not include it in source code management systems, such as Git repositories.
-- If you push an auth token to a public repository, it has potentially been exposed and might remain in the history (even if you try to rewrite it).
+-   Be aware that if an Auth Token is committed to a public repository, it's at risk of exposure, and could remain in the repository's history, even if attempts are made to rewrite it.
-- If you accidentally publish your auth token, you can rotate it on the [Auth Token](https://app.localstack.cloud/workspace/auth-token) page
+-   In case your Auth Token is accidentally published, immediately rotate it on the [Auth Token page](https://app.localstack.cloud/workspace/auth-token).
-- Use in CI or other machine environments requires a CI key.
-Check out our [CI documentation]({{< ref "user-guide/ci" >}}) to see the proper way to handle secrets in your CI environment to store your CI key securely.
+-   For use in Continuous Integration (CI) or automated test environments, a CI key is necessary.
+Refer to our [CI documentation]({{< ref "user-guide/ci" >}}) for guidance on securely handling secrets, including storing your CI key in these environments.
 {{< /alert >}}

 ### Starting LocalStack via CLI

-LocalStack expects your auth token to be present in the environment variable `LOCALSTACK_AUTH_TOKEN`.
-You can define the `LOCALSTACK_AUTH_TOKEN` environment variable before or while starting LocalStack using the `localstack` CLI.
+LocalStack requires the `LOCALSTACK_AUTH_TOKEN` environment variable to contain your Auth Token.
+You should set the `LOCALSTACK_AUTH_TOKEN` environment variable either before or during the startup of LocalStack using the `localstack` command-line interface (CLI).

 {{< tabpane >}}
 {{< tab header="macOS/Linux" lang="shell" >}}